16 Things You Didn’t Know About Meghan Markle

 She bonded with Beyoncé

-All eyes were on Duchess Meghan with the Queen—not Queen Elizabeth II, but Queen Bey at the Lion King premiere in London last year.
-Beyoncé, who stars in the film as the lioness Nala, reportedly called the Duchess “my princess” (although this is why Meghan wasn’t technically called a princess).
+All eyes were on Duchess Meghan with the Queen—not Queen Elizabeth II, but Queen Bey at the Lion King premiere in London.
+Beyoncé, who starred in the film as the lioness Nala, reportedly called the Duchess “my princess” (although this is why Meghan wasn’t technically called a princess).
 Hugs were given all around, even though they just met—some thought it was breaking protocol to hug a royal, but it’s OK as long as the royal initiates the contact.
 All smiles, Beyoncé and husband Jay-Z discussed parenting with new mom and dad Duchess Meghan and Prince Harry.
 The Duchess was also heard at the premiere saying, “It’s date night for us!”
 Every new parent, even a royal, needs a break now and then.
-Here’s how Baby Archie is being raised differently from the Cambridge children.

 She went to Africa with Prince Harry and Archie